 In many cities, fitness centers are closed and public recreation is restricted, especially for those who don’t wear face masks.
 This doesn’t mean you can’t get the exercise that’s essential for naturally maintaining your mental health.
 You can lift free weights at home, jump rope or run in place as you watch TV.
 You can also wear a bandanna or scarf over your face when jogging or bicycling by yourself.

 Even though you’re abiding by the rules of a lock-down, you should still step outside for 30 minutes to an hour each day.
 Staying locked up in your home will compel you to breathe in the same stale air, which will contain more carbon dioxide as you exhale each breath.
 Studies have proven that getting outside and breathing fresh air improves mood, cognitive abilities and reduces the risks of depressive episodes.
 You don’t have to do anything.
 Just go outside and sit on your porch, or rest under a tree.

 Take a Dietary Supplement

-Taking a dietary supplement that is engineered to support healthy mood can help you to manage your mental health.
-Research has shown that certain preparations of 5-HTP and tryptophan, which are both active compounds that are precursors to the mood-boosting hormone serotonin, can help to maintain a healthy mood.
+Research has shown that certain preparations of 5-HTP and tryptophan, which are both active compounds that are precursors to the mood-boosting hormone serotonin, can help to maintain a normal mood.

 It’s not possible to supplement effectively with serotonin, as it does not cross the blood-brain barrier.
 However, unlike serotonin, 5-HTP can cross the blood-brain barrier.
 Once there, it promotes more serotonin production in the brain, so mood is enhanced.
 These compounds both work to give the brain the materials it needs to produce healthy levels of serotonin.